jovialniyo93/red_wine_quality_prediction/README.md

 # Red Wine Quality Prediction using Machine Learning Algorithms

-The code in this repository is supplementary to our future publication "Towards Predicting the Quality of Red Wine using Machine Learning Algorithms for Classification Analysis, Data Visualizations and Data Analysis"
+The code in this repository is supplementary to our future publication "Red wine quality prediction with machine learning algorithms"